ibivu/B4TM-Galaxy-2017/README.md

 ### Get the access to a Galaxy instance on the cloud

-There are two Galaxy instances running on the cloud.
-Please click [here](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/galaxy/README.md) to get the Galaxy server for your team (each team has one account).
+There are two Galaxy servers running on the cloud.
+Please click [here](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/galaxy/README.md) to get the Galaxy server for your team and create an account on that server
+(each group has one account).

 ### Prepare Docker and stuff